Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 Our warrior can only move right each step, and since the dungeon turns downwards, it gets stuck there.
 Poor fella.

-Now it's the time to look more in depth at a function inside the `Map`
+It's time to look more in depth at a function inside the `Map` module:
-module:

 ```elm
 {-| Provides a list of everything the warrior can see in a